enze-chen/enze-chen.github.io/README.md

 ## Research projects

 ### UC Berkeley
-For my PhD, I am interested in using atomistic simulations and machine learning (ML) to understand the mechanical behavior of alloys to improve computational materials design.
+For my PhD, I am interested in using atomistic simulations and machine learning (ML) to understand the mechanical behavior of alloys and interfaces to improve computational materials design.

 ### Lawrence Livermore National Laboratory (LLNL)